How to sign in

 - If you use numbers and enter them by the number pad check that the number lock is on

-- Clear the box and start again making sure you are not accidently hitting shift or other buttons accidently
+- Clear the box and start again making sure you are not accidently pressing shift or other buttons accidently.

 - English uppercase characters (A - Z)